rsksmart/devportal/docs/05-dev-tools/explorers/blockscout.md

 tags: [rsk, explorer, rootstock, Blockscout, smart contracts, transactions, tools]
 ---

 [Blockscout](https://rootstock.blockscout.com/) is a robust open-source tool for exploring transactions on any EVM blockchain, including Rootstock, the leading Bitcoin sidechain1.
 With Blockscout, you can access in-depth information, verify and interact with smart contracts, create and manage your account, view advanced statistics, and more.

-Available on: <Shield label="mainnet" title="testnet" tooltip="Available on both Mainnet and Testnet" color="orange" />
+It is currently supported on <Shield label="mainnet" title="testnet" tooltip="Supported on Mainnet and Testnet" color="orange" />

 <div align="center"><img width="100%" src="/img/tools/explorer/blockscout/blockscout-1.png" alt="Roostock blockscout page"/></div>